Note to Self on

 happiness because human embryos and fetuses are just like embryos and fetuses

 of all other species.
-During late pregnancy and labor, mothers forego some
+During late pregnancy and labor, mothers forego some happiness

-during early ages.
-For mammals, birds, and some other species, parents devote
+For mammals, birds, and some other species, parents devote much time and many

-much time and many resources to raising the next generation.
-Sometimes they
+resources to raising the next generation.
+Sometimes they even help raise the

-even help raise the grandkids instead of finding other happy things to do.
+grandkids instead of finding other happy things to do.

 Investing in

-the next generation pays off if the resulting children mature to reach their
+the next generation pays off if the resulting children mature to reach their happier

-happier years.
-The annual support they require gradually declines as the babies become adults and support themselves.
-Human physical
+years.
+The annual support they require gradually declines as the babies become

-ability often reaches a peak earlier than mental ability, and your prime years
+earlier than mental ability, and your prime years may depend on your job and

-may depend on your job and the training needed to succeed.
-Later, most adults
+the training needed to succeed.
+Later, most adults become elderly and then may

-become elderly and then may require much more support again to remain healthy
+require much more support again to remain healthy and happy.
+Human growth and

-and happy.
-Human growth and aging may be like building a house or a car, where
+aging may be like building a house or a car, where the up-front investment creates

-the up-front investment creates a new product that can last for years.
+a new product that can last for years.
+Eventually the repair bills exceed the

-Eventually the repair bills exceed the future benefits that a new house or new
+future benefits that a new house or new car could provide.

 The future